GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker/index.md

             gcloud app deploy --image-url us.gcr.io/yourprojectid/angular-nginx-container

-1. Verfy that the `webapiurl` matches what you provided in the environment variable.
+1. Verfy that the `webapiurl` matches what you provided in the environment variable as per the flow diagram.

 ## App Engine dispatch